PGY1 Pharmacy & PGY2 Health System Pharmacy Administration and Leadership with Masters

 Additional Experiences

-Beyond the didactic coursework and rotation activities, residents also participate in journal clubs, attend and present continuing education at the Department of Pharmacy’s Resident Education Series, complete an administrative audit, a medication use evaluation and attend local and national meetings.
+Beyond the didactic coursework and rotation activities, residents also participate in journal clubs, attend and present continuing education at the Department of Pharmacy’s Grand Rounds and attend local and national meetings.
 During the first year, residents will rotate responsibility with the Antimicrobial Stewardship Program on-call pager as well as primary code blue coverage.
 Additionally, all residents are required to volunteer at the Columbus Free Clinic for 12 hours throughout the year.

 Rotation Experiences